Typhochlaena seladonia care guide

 enclosure design

-T. seladonia is considered a dwarf species with females reaching about 1.5-2" diagonal legspan, and males slightly smaller.
+T. seladonia is considered a dwarf species with females reaching about 1.5-2.5" diagonal legspan, and males slightly smaller.
 We keep adult females in Exo Terra nano tall 8x8x12" glass enclosures, which we prefer due to their built-in cross-ventilation feature, front-opening doors, locking mechanism, and clean look.
 The lid might pose an issue with tarantula claws getting stuck in the mesh, so consider replacing it with a sheet of ventilated acrylic or a pre-made replacemend lid.
 T. seladonia are obligate trapdoor-builders, so extra care must be taken to select natural enclosure decor that is porous, has a lot of surface area, and/or can be drilled to create more crevices for trap site selection.
 Cork bark has served us and our seladonia well in the past - other keepers have drilled holes in their cork bark with success.
 Of equal importance to trap sites is a varied and particulate "trap mix" that should make up the top layer of substrate.
 We blend up leaf litter, sphagnum and pillow moss, lichen, and bits of bark for our trap mix.
 For substrate under the trap mix, we use the same megamix tropical substrate that we use for all other tropical species.
-Spiderlings start out at about 1/3-1/2" and are housed in purplebox 2x2x4 enclosures or AMAC equivalents with multiple mesh vents.
-Juveniles are moved to purplebox 4x4x7s.
+Spiderlings start out at about 1/4-1/3" and are housed in 40 dram vials or acrylic enclosures measuring about 2x2x4".
+Juveniles (starting at about 4th-5th instar) are moved to AMAC 4x4x7s.

 Proper husbandry of this species absolutely requires ample ventilation to prevent stagnant conditions, which can be improved with forced airflow.
-We keep a small portable fan in our spider room on the low setting.
-If you choose to use a fan, be sure to place it so it is not blowing directly at your enclosure.
+We have two small fans in our large spider room on the low setting running 24/7.
+If you choose to use a fan, be sure to place it so it is not blowing directly at your enclosure(s).
 The Stack Effect or the Chimney Effect can also be utilized on a small scale to make a big difference.

 maintenance

-For adults, about once a week we gently peek under the trap using fine-tipped tweezers to check abdomen sizes, and if the spider does not appear to be molting soon with a large swollen abdomen, we release a few appropriately sized prey items (about 3-4 1/2" crickets) into the enclosure for the spiders to hunt as they please.
+For adults, we release a few appropriately sized prey items (about 3-4 1/2" crickets) into the enclosure for the spiders to hunt as they please.
 You may also try tong feeding and placing the prey right at the mouth of the trap, but ours typically don't eat this way so don't be discouraged if yours are the same.
 For slings, we offer food approximately every 5-7 days or as-needed - 2i and 3i slings will eagerly hunt D. hydei fruit flies or pinhead to 1/8" crickets.
-This species may occasionally scavenge prekilled prey items, but we haven't had success with this method for ours.
+This species may occasionally scavenge prekilled prey items, but we haven't tried this method with ours.
 You'll know if your seladonia does not want to be disturbed due to an impending molt by the sealing of their trapdoor with extra webbing; during this time, we are hands-off and do not offer food until the spider emerges post-molt.
 These spiders can safely go weeks on end without food, so do not be concerned if this is the case.
 Just continue to mist and provide clean water regularly.
 Remove any uneaten prey items the following day after feeding.

 Extra notes on behavior

-• It can take weeks for a recently rehoused seladonia to find an appropriate trap site and gather enough trap material to create the door.
+- It can take weeks for a recently rehoused seladonia to find an appropriate trap site and gather enough trap material to create the door.
 If your seladonia seems restless and hasn't made a trap for a little while, resist the urge to add or change anything, as this typically just causes more stress.
 Continue to keep the spider warm and hydrated during this time.
 If your spider goes more than a few months without building a trap and is not eating, then you may want to reevaluate your husbandry and provide more trap site options.
+On rare occasions, we have had one or two slings/juveniles go months without making a trap, but they were still healthy and eating/drinking.

 Fun Fact!
 There are only a small handful of tarantula species that are trapdoor builders.
-Others in the Typhochlaena genus (T. curumim, T. costae, T. amma to name a few) and Idiothele mira are a few of these unique Theraphosids.
+Others in the Typhochlaena genus (T. curumim, T. costae, T. amma for example) and Idiothele mira are a few of these unique Theraphosids.